sam0slo/OPIM_3223_Assignment_1/README.md

 - Use W A S D to move

-- Use M1 to shoot projectiles at the enemies
+- Use M1 to shoot bullets at the enemies

 - Enemies take 2 shots to kill